djcolon/helder_uk/content/about/index.md

 # My story

 Ever since I was little, I liked making things.
-Whether it was with legos or QBasic, it was the act of manifesting my ideas into reality that has always been attractive to me.
-With computers being accessible, a lot of this attraction was channeled into the digital realm.
+Whether it was with Lego or QBasic, it was the act of manifesting my ideas into reality that has always been attractive to me.
+With computers being accessible, a lot of this attraction was channelled into the digital realm.

 The first program I wrote was with the help of a magazine when I was quite young.
 The simple QBasic program would ask you to enter your name.
 When I